GeorgeTannous98/Quick-Quiz-App/README.md

-A small quiz application including trivia questions from different categories programmed in Javascript, HTML, CSS.
+A small quiz application including trivia questions from different categories.
 IDE : Visual Studio Code.

-Downloaded Extension: Live Server
+ # Downloaded Extension: Live Server
    To open the app please right-click on index.html and then Open with Live server